F.R. Scott Professor of Constitutional and Public Law

 In April 2007, Professor Macdonald was awarded a Killam Prize, Canada's most distinguished annual award for outstanding career achievement in research.
-In September 2007, he was honoured with the University of Ottawa Section de droit civil's Ordre du mérite and in November 2007 he received the Sir William Dawson Medal for the Social Sciences by the Royal Society of Canada.
+In September 2007, he was honoured with the University of Ottawa Section de droit civil's Ordre du mérite, and, in November 2007, he received the Sir William Dawson Medal for the Social Sciences by the Royal Society of Canada.

 In November 2008, Professor Macdonald was elected the 111th president of the Royal Society of Canada (RSC) at its annual general meeting in Ottawa.
-He is the first law professor ever to have been elected president of the RSC and served from November 2009 to November 2011.
+He was the first law professor ever to have been elected president of the RSC and served from November 2009 to November 2011.

 Professor Macdonald received the Canadian Bar Association's (CBA) 2010 Ramon John Hnatyshyn Award for Law in recognition of his contributions to the law.

-In October 2010, he was awarded an LL.D. (honoris causa) by the University of Montreal, and in June 2011 he was awarded an LL.D. (honoris causa) by Osgoode Hall Law School of York University.
+In October 2010, he was awarded an LL.D. (honoris causa) by the University of Montreal, and, in June 2011, he was awarded an LL.D. (honoris causa) by Osgoode Hall Law School of York University.

 In November 2011, Professor Macdonald was named to the Charbonneau Commission, which has been charged with examining allegations of corruption in the construction industry.
 That same month, during the Fall convocation ceremonies, he received McGill's Lifetime Achievement Award for Leadership in Learning.
 In June 2012, the McGill Law Students Association awarded him the 2012 John W. Durnford Teaching Excellence prize.

-Professor Macdonald has lectured widely across Canada, the United States, Europe and Australia and has held visiting positions at Osgoode Hall Law School, the University of Toronto, the University of British Columbia, the Australian National University, the University Blaise Pascal in Clermont-Ferrand, the University of Aix-Marseilles, and the London School of Economics.
+Professor Macdonald lectured widely across Canada, the United States, Europe and Australia and held visiting positions at Osgoode Hall Law School, the University of Toronto, the University of British Columbia, the Australian National University, the University Blaise Pascal in Clermont-Ferrand, the University of Aix-Marseilles, and the London School of Economics.

 In November 2012, Governor General David Johnston announced that the new reading room in Walter House, the Royal Society of Canada's headquarters in Ottawa, would be named the Macdonald Room in Professor Macdonald's honour.
 In December 2012, he was named Officer of the Order of Canada, one of Canada’s highest civilian honours, and in February 2013, he was awarded a Queen Elizabeth II Diamond Jubilee Medal.